-If the credit markets were again to deteriorate and further asset classes were to be impacted, the Group could experience further losses.
+If the credit markets were to deteriorate and asset classes were to be impacted, the Group could experience losses.
 Changes in the market value of the underlying securities and other factors impacting their price could give rise to market value losses.
-If the credit markets were to deteriorate again, the Group could also face further write-downs in other areas of its portfolio, including other structured instruments, and the Group and its counterparties could once again face difficulties in valuing credit-related instruments.
+If the credit markets were to deteriorate, the Group could face write-downs in areas of its portfolio, including structured instruments, and the Group and its counterparties could face difficulties in valuing credit-related instruments.
 Differences in opinion with respect to valuations of credit-related instruments could result in legal disputes among the Group and its counterparties as to their respective obligations, the outcomes of which are difficult to predict and could be material.